railwayapp/docs/src/pages/getting-started.md

 1. Railway lets you create parallel, identical environments for PRs/testing.
 2. Railway lets you run as much (or as little) compute as you'd like with its usage based pricing and a metrics dashboard included in every project.
 3. Adding team members to your projects is as easy as sending them an invite link.
-4. Railway supports projects or any size, you can deploy additional services to the same project or deploy subdirectories of a monorepo.
+4. Railway supports projects of any size, you can deploy additional services to the same project or deploy subdirectories of a monorepo.

 As your Project scales, Railway scales with you by supporting with multiple members per Project, Teams, and Autoscaling- leaving you to focus on what matters: your code.